dotnet/roslyn/docs/contributing/Developing a Language Feature.md

 1. **Prototype decision**: When the prototype phase ends, the Language Team will make a decision on the feature:
     * **Ready to integrate**: The feature implementation revealed no blocking issues, has a healthy set of test suites, and is sufficiently complete in the compiler, IDE, debugger, etc. to integrate into the main tree on a selected branch.
 The test suites need to focus both on the feature in isolation and when combined with other areas of the language.
+    * **Iterate**: Experience with the prototype has produced valuable feedback suggesting modifications to the speclet.
+Work reverts to the Discussion state, which may lead to speclet and prototype changes (or even abandoning the feature!).
+This typically occurs either when the original speclet left some language details unspecified, to be resolved based on implementation experience, or when experience with the prototype suggests that some language design decisions should be reconsidered.
     * **Closed**: The feature hit unforeseen design issues, implementation road blocks, etc. that caused it to be removed.

 1. **Finishing**: Once a feature is integrated into the main tree, it's time to lock down and finish the implementation.
 This includes any remaining areas not completed in the prototype, and completing all of the corner cases and tests (lots and lots of tests!).